KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 languages is that Python is an **interpretive** language.
 Hence you will not have to compile the code as you modify it.
 The **Python interpreter** performs those actions for you.
+But this comes with a caveat.
 Because Python is not compiled, your programs written in Python will not be as fast as they could be when written in Fortran or C.